What is Tacit Knowledge?

 - In the Partnering phase, mentor and mentee work together to analyze and address challenges.

 - In the Taking Responsibility phase, the mentee takes over a part of the expert’s role.
-During this time, the individual is encouraged to reflect on each experience and internalize the knowledge gained.
+During this time, the individual should reflect on each experience and internalize the knowledge gained.

 Winter (2016) explains a path to acquiring tacit knowledge that does not involve transfer.
-It is the path of reinventing the tacit knowledge.
-It takes a devoted person willing to put out great effort for trial and error learning toward clear goals.
+The path requires a devoted person who is will to reinvent the tacit knowledge.
+This may take a great effort of trial and error learning as the person moves toward clear goals.
 It also involves demonstration by an expert and a mechanism for intensive feedback, such as that provided by a coach.
 Reinvention is a slower but achievable path toward acquiring a satisfactory level of tacit knowledge in a chosen area.

-When certain factors in a work environment are present, it is easier to share tacit knowledge and employees are more motivated to do so.
-These include: developing a non-competitive atmosphere, implementing a mentoring philosophy, promoting the benefits of explaining how work gets done and modeling ways to make one’s work visible and to share stories.
+When certain factors in a work environment are present, it is easier to share tacit knowledge and employees are more likely to do so.
+The factors that make it easier to transfer tacit knowledge include developing a non-competitive atmosphere, implementing a mentoring philosophy, promoting the benefits of explaining how work gets done and modeling ways to make one’s work visible, such as sharing stories.

 - Bozarth, Jane (2014).
 Show Your Work.
 San Francisco: Wiley.